Affiliate disclosure: As an Amazon Associate, we may earn commissions from qualifying Amazon.com purchases

 Understanding how to convert between these two units can be helpful when monitoring your tire tread depth.
 For reference, 1 millimeter is equivalent to approximately 0.03937 inches, while 1/32 of an inch is equal to 0.79375 millimeters.
 This means that a of 2/32 of an inch is roughly equivalent to 1.59 millimeters.

 By familiarizing yourself with these measurement units, you can easily assess the tread depth of your tires and determine when it’s time for a replacement.
-Maintaining proper tread depth is essential for ensuring your safety on the road and prolonging the lifespan of your tires.
+Maintaining proper is essential for ensuring your safety on the road and prolonging the lifespan of your tires.

 • Millimeters vs. 32nds of an inch